 There are four contacts who are in charge of doctoral students for the AFEA, all of whom are professors rather than postgraduate students.
 These are: François Brunet (firstname.lastname@example.org), Naomi Wulf (email@example.com), Hélène Aji (firstname.lastname@example.org), and François Specq (email@example.com).
 Anne Ullmo (firstname.lastname@example.org) is the General Secretary of AFEA and can also be a contact.

-Dr. Despoina N. Feleki (email@example.com) is the postgraduate and young scholars representative of the Hellenic Association for American Studies (HELAAS).
-She has recently completed her PhD in Stephen King's writing and authorial practices in conjunction with digital media at Aristotle University of Thessaloniki.
+Dr. Aikaterini Delikonstantinidou (firstname.lastname@example.org) is the postgraduate and young scholars representative of the Hellenic Association for American Studies (HELAAS).

-Julie Sheridan (firstname.lastname@example.org) is the Chair of the Postgraduate Group of the Irish Association For American Studies.
-She is currently completing a Phd in contemporary American fiction at Trinity College, Dublin.
+Sarah McCreedy and Maria Manning (email@example.com) are the representatives of the Postgraduate Group of the Irish Association For American Studies.

 Italy has established, within the Italian Association for American Studies (AISNA), its own Postgraduate Forum, counting for now more than 50 graduate and post-graduate students from all over the country, enrolled both in MA and PhD programs.
 The name is "AISNA Graduate Students Forum."
 Forum members can be contacted at this e-mail address: firstname.lastname@example.org.
 On-line page: http://aisna-graduates.online/